 - Log files, weblogs, and crafty porn

-That last one – crafty porn – was the key to some further research tackling web spam.
-Microsoft came out with a patent application this last week that includes some of the research initiated during the Pageturner project, and the followup research that it inspired.
+That last one – crafty porn – was the key to some further research tackling webspam.
+Microsoft came out with a patent application this last week, including some of the research initiated during the Pageturner project and the follow-up research that it inspired.
 The title of the document is Content evaluation , and it was filed on September 30, 2004, and published on March 30, 2006.

 Here’s the abstract from the patent application:

-The three have also worked together on the following papers, which look at web spam more closely.
+The three have also worked together on the following papers, which look at search spam more closely.

-While conducting research for the Pageturner project, looking a more than a few hundred million webpages, our researchers noticed a very large number of machine generated spam pages from a handful of servers in Germany.
+While researching the Pageturner project, looking a more than a few hundred million web pages, our researchers noticed a huge number of machine-generated spam pages from a handful of servers in Germany.
 Those pages were generated by assembling “grammatically wellformed German sentences drawn from a large collection of sentences.”
-As a researcher, when you find something interesting like this, it’s difficult not to act upon it.
-The three Microsoft team members started looking for more:
+Of course, as a researcher, when you find something interesting like this, it’s difficult not to act upon it.
+So the three Microsoft team members started looking for more:

 This discovery motivated us to develop techniques for finding other instances of such “slice and dice” generation of web pages, where pages are automatically generated by stitching together phrases drawn from a limited corpus.

-We applied these techniques to two data sets, a set of 151 million web pages collected in December 2002 and a set of 96 million web pages collected in June 2004.
-We found a number of other instances of large-scale phrase-level replication within the two data sets.
+We applied these techniques to two data sets, 151 million web pages collected in December 2002 and a set of 96 million web pages collected in June 2004.
+In addition, we found several other instances of large-scale phrase-level replication within the two data sets.

-One clue that set off the discovery was that a number of these German pages were likely to change much more quickly than pages elsewhere.
-Delving deeper, they found a million pages from 116,654 hosts all sharing the same IP address, and operated by the same organization.
+One clue that set off the discovery was that many of these German pages were likely to change much more quickly than pages elsewhere.
+So, delving deeper, they found a million pages from 116,654 hosts sharing the same IP address and operated by the same organization.

-The paper describes how to locate the duplicated use of phrases from other pages, that may have been taken from other sites, and joined together in grammatically correct sentences.
-It discusses a way of identifying those pages by a process called shingling, and it describes some other characteristics of automatically generated pages that are intended to lure people to sites from search engine searches.
+The paper describes how to locate the duplicated use of phrases from other pages that may have been taken from other sites and joined together in grammatically correct sentences.
+It discusses how to identify those pages by a process called shingling.
+It describes some other characteristics of automatically generated pages intended to lure people to sites from search engine searches.

-Spam web pages that are machine generated tend to differ in a number of ways from most other web pages, and can possibly be identified through statistical analysis.
+Search Spam web pages that are machine-generated tend to differ in many ways from most other web pages and can be identified through statistical analysis.
 This paper looks at some ways of finding those pages.
-The types of things that the paper notes as predictive of automatically generated spam pages include:
+The types of things that the paper notes as predictive of automatically generated search spam pages include:

 - Pages with Long “host” names and a large number of “characters, dots, dashes and digits” in them tend to be spam pages.
 A “host” name is the section of a URL before a domain name.
-On many sites, this is often a “www,” but some sites use a subdomain name (or different host name) on it.
+This is often a “www,” but some sites use a subdomain name (or different hostname) on many sites.

 - Linkage properties: looking at the number of links embedded on a page compared to the number of links pointing to those pages.
 Are they similar to what is seen on other pages on other sites?